jpegleg/enchantress/README.md

 As of v0.1.6: Enchantress supports GCM mode operations with "g" added to the option.
 Example "-ge" is GCM, where "-e" is pure CTR.
 The GCM functions are available in the library as well.
 Version 0.1.6 does not have checking during decryption of whether the ciphertext was CTR or GCM, so it can report successful decryption even when it was the wrong mode - this behavior is corrected in the 0.1.7 release with an additional optional config value.

 As of v0.1.7: Enchantress adds an optional "mode" value to the enchantress.toml which is checked during decryption to ensure that the decryption mode matches the encryption mode.

+As if v0.1.8: There is an option `km.toml` file that if present in pwd will double the Argon2id rounds (from 2 to 4), using the config value from `key_material` as a 4th input to the key material generation.

 ## Installing